California’s Same Sex Marriage Ruling Flawed

 Yesterday in the case of Perry v.
 Schwarzenegger, U.S. District Judge Vaughn Walker enjoined California’s Proposition 8 from being enforced on the grounds California has a “constitutional obligation to provide marriages on an equal basis.”
 Judge Walker finds California’s anti-SSM law violates both the Due Process and the Equal Protection clauses under the Fourteenth Amendment.
 Here are some of my quick preliminary thoughts on the ruling.

-One difficulty with the Due Process route is that it requires treating marriage as a fundamental right (whoever heard of a fundamental right requiring a license to exercise?).
-Walker writes, “[t]o determine whether a right is fundamental under the Due Process Clause, the court inquiries into whether the right is rooted ‘in our Nation’s history, legal traditions, and practices.’”
+One difficulty with the Due Process route is that it requires treating marriage as a fundamental right is that proceedings before some court of law has never been a requirement for entering into marriage.
+Walker writes, “[t]o determine whether a right is fundamental under the Due Process Clause, the court inquiries into whether the right is rooted ‘in our Nation’s history, legal traditions, and practices.'”

 And here lies a problem: Being able to freely choose one’s marriage partner has never been viewed as rooted in the Nation’s history or “legal traditions, and practices.”
-Marriage qualifications have long restricted who can marry who and under what terms.
+Marriage laws have long restricted who can marry who, when and under what conditions.
 Elena Kagan in a letter to Senator Specter in March of 2009 said she could find no constitutional right to same-sex-marriage in the Constitution:

 Constitutional rights are a product of constitutional text as interpreted by courts and understood by the nation’s citizenry and its elected representatives.
 By this measure, which is the best measure I know for determining whether a constitutional right exists, there is no federal constitutional right to same-sex marriage.

-Judge Walker’s Equal Protection argument didn’t make any sense in light of the historical evidence behind the meaning of the words that says it never had anything to do with social equality in civil laws.
-If it had meant equality in all laws then there would never have been any purpose for, say, the Nineteenth Amendment (woman suffrage).
+Judge Walker’s Equal Protection argument didn’t make any sense in light of the historical evidence behind the meaning of the words that says it never had anything to do with gender equality in public law.
+If it had meant equality in such things as sex or gender in all laws then there would never have been any purpose for, say, the Nineteenth Amendment (woman suffrage).

-Neither the chairman of the Reconstruction Committee, Rep. Thaddeus Stevens or Senator Jacob M. Howard introduced the Equal Protection Clause to their respective chambers as having anything to do with social equality, but everything to do with equality in the protection of the laws of Due Process before the tribunals of justice.
-The laws demanding Equal Protection are those laws States are required to guarantee to all persons, and those laws are laws of Due Process in the protection of life, liberty and property in the proceedings of justice.
+Neither the chairman of the Reconstruction Committee, Rep. Thaddeus Stevens or Senator Jacob M. Howard introduced the Equal Protection Clause to their respective chambers as having anything to do with social equality, but everything to do with equality in laws and proceedings for security of person before tribunals of justice.
+Hence, why the Equal Protection of the Laws were presented to both the House and Senate as limited to “offenders” of law.

 Judge Walker’s attempt to invalidate Prop 8 under Due Process and Equal Protection clauses is weak, and no amount of testimonial evidence offered will gloss over this fact.
-The fact is no one is being denied any right they are entitled to who meet the qualifications of marriage.
+The fact is Due Process or Equal Protection has never been required for the qualifications of marriage or the issuance of a license or ever viewed as anything to with security of person before the law.

 Related: Historical Meaning Behind ‘Equal Protection of the Laws’